|

 CC: Do you still perform?

-is a studio harmonica player who’s outrageously talented and we
+our buddies is a studio harmonica player who’s outrageously

-on a local radio station, I wrote copy for an ad agency for two hours
+radio station, I wrote copy for an ad agency for two hours and then

 CC: A surfer?

-older than you (laughs)—we had long boards and we didn’t
+a bit older than you (laughs)—we had long boards

 RDH: Boy do they ever.